-- Evening and weekend courses beginning after Sep.
-6 (fall 2019 semester) and Jan.
-24 (spring 2020 semester) must be dropped the next business day for a full refund.
+- Evening and weekend courses beginning after the deadline for adding classes and late registration must be dropped the next business day for a full refund.

 Withdrawing from courses meeting for the full semester

-Students can withdraw from full term course(s) until Friday, Nov 1, for fall 2019 and Friday, April 10, for spring 2020 (the spring deadline has been extended).
+Students can withdraw from full term course(s) until Friday, Oct 30, for fall 2020 and Friday, March 26, for spring 2021.
 Submit the appropriate withdrawal form from the Office of the Registrar forms page, or withdraw at UAOnline.

 Withdrawing from courses meeting less than full semester